sanbec/First-Column-Featured-Image/readme.txt

 SVG image for posts with no featured image.

 == Changelog ==
+= 1.3.0 =
+* new: setting to choose if the image border is shown on hover

 = 1.2.0 =
 * new: svg image for posts with no featured image